 Commercial vs. Fine Art

-Fine art is respected and critically acclaimed.
-Commercial art might be appreciated and acknowledged, but it's not going to hang in the Louvre.
+Fine art is often respected and critically acclaimed, whereas commercial art might be appreciated and acknowledged, but it's not likely to hang in the Louvre.
 Commercial art tends to utilize acquired skill, whereas fine art requires inborn talent.

 A Historical Perspective